 What does the Pride Reading Program come with and who us it used for?

 The Pride Reading Program comes with a regimented online guide, which can be presented to a child by a tutor, a parent, or other family member.
-The program is beneficial for helping students with reading, writing, spelling, and comprehension.

 Children with speech and language difficulties, dyslexia, or processing deficits benefit from the repetitive nature of the program.

-Video Description of the Pride Reading Program
+Video Presentation of the Pride Reading Program Showing Multisensory Learning Activities

 Pride Reading Program Sample Lesson

 You may also wish to review the following reading programs, geared towards younger students, and developed from research-based practices:

 Education and Behavior – An Online Library of Research-Based Strategies for Children: Keeping Parents, Educators, Counselors, & Therapists on the Same Page!

 Rachel Wise is the author and founder of Education and Behavior.
 Rachel created Education and Behavior in 2014 for adults to have an easy way to access research-based information to support children in the areas of learning, behavior, and social-emotional development.
 As a survivor of abuse, neglect, and bullying, Rachel slipped through the cracks of her school and community.
 Education and Behavior hopes to play a role in preventing that from happening to other children.
 Rachel is also the author of Building Confidence and Improving Behavior in Children: A Guide for Parents and Teachers.

 “Children do best when there is consistency within and across settings (i.e., home, school, community).
 Education and Behavior allows us to maintain that consistency.”